looker-open-source/looker-scim-proxy/docs/configure-azure-ad.md

 # Configure Azure AD

-## Connect Azure AD to SCIM server
+## Create SAML app integration

 First set up a SAML app for Looker, configure the user attribute mappings, and assign the app to users.
 You'll also probably want to put users in different groups.
+If you already have a SAML app integrated with Looker, skip to the next section.

+> You must create a custom application for Looker.
+Do not use the [Looker app](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/looker-analytics-platform-tutorial) from the Azure AD Gallery as it does not support SCIM.

+1. If you don't have Azure AD, you can sign up [here](https://developer.microsoft.com/en-us/microsoft-365/dev-program) to join the free Microsoft 365 Developer Program and get a free environment for Azure AD.
+1. Create a enterprise application and enable single sign-on with `SAML 2.0`.
+1. Follow the [Looker documentation](https://docs.looker.com/admin-options/security/saml-auth) to connect to Looker

+## Connect Azure AD to SCIM server

-Then [follow these steps](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/use-scim-to-provision-users-and-groups#integrate-your-scim-endpoint-with-the-aad-scim-client) to enable provisioning for your Looker application.
+Then [follow these steps](https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/use-scim-to-provision-users-and-groups#getting-started) to enable provisioning for your Looker application.

 - Admin Credentials
   - Tenant URL: `{{your_domain}}/scim/v2`